What is Welcome Week?

 Starting at university can be an overwhelming experience for some people, and if you find yourself feeling homesick, anxious or out of place, you are not alone.
 If Welcome Week isn’t working for you, please let us know.
 We have lots of support in place to help you settle in.

-Feel free to pop along to one of our Welcome Week information points for a cup of tea, some biscuits and a chat with our friendly welcome team.
+Feel free to pop along to one of our Welcome Week information points for a chat with our friendly welcome team.
 We’ll be on hand to listen without judgement, offer advice, suggest events that might work for you, and signpost you to the right people if you’re in need of any further support.